shirograhm/riot-items-tfm2/workshop_desc.md

 Thank you to @Formula Piggy and @Yuuroo on discord for Vietnamese translations!
 Thank you to @GeoStelar on discord for the Portuguese (BR) translations!
 Thank you to @Monsoon on discord for the Chinese (Simplified) translations!

+Special thanks to @Monsoon for helping with the custom item builds functionality!

 Thank you to the people in the modding discord for their help with the mod-sdk setup, documentation, and general coolness.